Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 - `ament_cppcheck` integrates the static analyzer `cppcheck`.
 - `ament_cpplint` uses Google's `cpplint` style checker.

+The main package that can be considered the "engine" of these packages is called `ament_lint_common`.
+Its primary goal is to standardize how static code analysis is performed across ROS 2 packages, providing essential CMake functions and Python scripts so that the individual linters can be plugged into the build system easily.

 These ament packages provide a standardized way to add, configure, and execute these checks as part of the normal development workflow using tools like `colcon`.
 This seamless integration makes it easy to maintain high code quality and is a fundamental part of building **robust, production-ready ROS 2 applications**.

 ## Comparison of Linters in ROS 2